linode/docs/docs/guides/akamai/get-started/observability-with-datastream-and-trafficpeak/index.md

 1. The request goes through the Akamai edge server and is cached or sent to the origin for a response.

-1. Delivery/security logs of this process are generated and sent to TrafficPeak on Linode Cloud infrastructure (Linode Compute for log processing and Linode Object Storage for log storage).
+1. Delivery/security logs of this process are generated and sent to TrafficPeak on Akamai Cloud infrastructure (Linode Compute Instances for log processing and Linode Object Storage for log storage).

 1. TrafficPeak collects the information, providing extended data retention (+15 months), facilitating historical data trends and reporting, and enhancing overall visibility.